nlnzcollservices/harvester_manager/README.md

 Used to steer the harevster choice.
 Choices are sub platform (e.g. TwitterAccount, or TwitterTweet)

+The list of working harvesters is found in the `my_content_types_master.txt` in the git.

+`FacebookVideo
+InstagramAccount
+InstagramItem
+InstagramLive
+TiktokVideo
+Tweet
+TwitterAccount
+VimeoVideo
+YoutubePlaylistYoutubeChannel
+YoutubeUser
+YoutubeVideo
+TwitchVideo
+TwitchAccount
+VimeoVideo
+VimeoChannel`

 ### h - Link

 This is the magical URL. the start of any harvest.